ethereum/devp2p/caps/eth.md

 - The `gas-used` field of a block header must be less than or equal to the `gas-limit`.

-For complete blocks, we distinguish between the validity of the block's EVM state transition, and the (weaker) formal validity of the block body data.
-The definition of state transition validity is not dealt with in this specification.
-To determine the formal validity of a block, it must be validated against these rules:
+For complete blocks, we distinguish between the validity of the block's EVM state transition, and the (weaker) 'data validity' of the block.
+The definition of state transition rules is not dealt with in this specification.
+We require data validity of the block for the purposes of immediate [block propagation] and during [state synchronization].

+To determine the data validity of a block, use the rules below.

-- The block header fields must be valid according to the definition above.
+- The block `header` must be valid.
-- The `transactions` contained in the block must be valid according to the rules given earlier.
+- The `transactions` contained in the block must be valid for inclusion into the chain at the block's number.
+This means that, in addition to the transaction validation rules given earlier, validating whether the `tx-type` is permitted at the block number is required, and validation of transaction gas must take the block number into account.
 - The sum of the `gas-limit`s of all transactions must not exceed the `gas-limit` of the block.
 - The `transactions` of the block must be verified against the `txs-root` by computing and